AdobeDocs/experience-manager-65.en/help/forms/using/installing-configuring-aem-forms-osgi.md

 ### (Windows only) Automatic installation of Visual Studio redistributables {#automatic-installation-visual-studio-redistributables}

-If you install an AEM instance in elevated mode, the Visual Studio redistributables are installed automatically during the installation of AEM Forms add-on package.
+If you install an AEM instance in elevated mode, the missing Visual Studio redistributables are installed automatically during the installation of AEM Forms add-on package.

 To evaluate if the Visual Studio redistributables are installed automatically, open the `error.log` file available at the `/crx-repository/logs/` directory.
 The logs include the following message: